ChristerNilsson/gpsKarta/README.md

 * When distance is less than twenty meter, no Bearing is given.
 The Bearing is changing very often, when you are so close to the Target.
 * Click on take when you have found your target
 * Goto Bike

+## Methods

+* 1. Listen to bearings and use a compass.
+Most efficient method.
+* 2. Listen to distance indicating sounds (coins and explosions)
+* 3. Look at the map on the screen and the five circles.

 ## Future Development